wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 *  Buffered send --- provide sender-side buffering to ensure a send always completes and to make memory-management more explicit
 *  Synchronous send --- completes on the sender-side when the receive has also completed
-*  Ready send --- if you know a matching receive has already been posted this enables optimizations (and this style of programming is explicitly safe from memory/buffer issues)
+*  Ready send --- if you know a matching receive has already been posted this enables optimizations, and this style of programming is explicitly safe from memory/buffer issues

 ### One-sided operations

-**to be added**
+**To be expanded**

 Note monte-carlo example